matomatical/8bIT-Project/README.md

 ##### Adding New Tests

-You can add new jUnit test classes anywhere under `Server/xyz/_8bITProject/cooperace/leaderboards/test/`.
-A final step is then to add the names of your test classes to the list of tests included in the test suite.
-Open `Server/tests/TestSuite.java` and add your classes as shown:
+You can add new jUnit test classes anywhere under `Server/tests/`.
+A final step is then to add the names of your test classes to the list of tests included in the main test suite.
+To do this, open `Server/tests/TestSuite.java` and add your classes as shown:

 ```
 import org.junit.runner.RunWith;